meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 }
 ```

-Now, let's create the funcionality that let's us add sticky notes.
-We will be using shift + click.
-Let's add a listener to the component:
+Now, let's create the functionality that let's us add sticky notes.
+When we hold `Shift` on the keyboard and click, we want a sticky note to render.
+First, let's add a listener to the component:

 ```jsx
 // StickyNotes.js: